mstachowsky/openworm-docker/README.md

 To Install:

 1. Install [Docker](http://docker.com) on your system.

+To Run:

-2. Open a terminal and run 'run.sh'
+1. Open a terminal and run 'run.sh'
-3. About 5-10 minutes of output will display on the screen as the steps run
+2. About 5-10 minutes of output will display on the screen as the steps run
-4. The simulation will end.
+3. The simulation will end.
 Run 'stop.sh' on your system to clean up the running container.
-5. Inspect the output in the `output` directory.
+4. Inspect the output in the `output` directory.

 Documentation
 -------------